-As a business owner, you are investing your heart and soul into your business - you want it to grow and succeed.
+As business owners, you are investing your heart and soul into your business - you want it to grow and succeed.
 But is the direction you are taking it the right direction?
-What are short and long terms goals?
+Do you have short and long terms goals?
+Do you have a method of measuring your investments effectiveness?

-A strategic plan allows you to determine where you want your business in the future.
+A strategic plan allows you to map and arrive at where you want your business in the future.
+That is plan and implement.

 In this article, we list some key elements that you should include your strategic plan: